China's yuan hits new lows, PBOC seeks to stem slide

 The PBOC’s announcement of a sale of 30 billion yuan ($4.25 billion) worth of yuan-denominated bills in Hong Kong also suggested the central bank was soaking up cash to prevent speculative short-selling.

-The currency opened onshore trade at 7.0699 per dollar.
-Offshore yuan fell as far as 7.1397 before news of the sale of CNH bills caused it to firm 0.75%.
+The currency opened onshore trade CNY=CFXS at 7.0699 per dollar.
+Offshore yuan CNH= fell as far as 7.1397 before news of the sale of CNH bills caused it to firm 0.75%.

 “The PBOC is sending signals that it would like to mitigate RMB depreciation – by fixing dollar/yuan somewhat low, and by announcing to issue offshore bills,” said Frances Cheung, a strategist at Westpac.